 My trip to Riga was a spur of the moment decision made in the midst of a pretty ugly break-up when my credit card limit was way higher than I should have been trusted with!
 This, of course, means that by the time the trip came around I had about £3 to my name.

-When I visit somewhere new I’m not a sit back and relax kind of gal.
-I know that holidays are technically all about relaxing and switching off, so having a few days downtime is kind of what it’s all about, but I just can’t do that.
+That proved to be quite troublesome as when I visit somewhere new, I’m not a sit back and relax kind of gal.
+I know that in the traditional sense holidays are all about relaxing and switching off, so having a few days downtime is kind of what it’s all about, but I just can’t do that.
 I have to be doing something, seeing something, every single day I’m away.

-With that being said Bill Gates is not my father and as such I don’t have a bottomless bank account or limitless credit card to keep me going.
-Sad, I know.
-Which is why I always try to scout out the best of the best free things on offer wherever I go!
+Which is why I always try to find the best of the best free things on offer wherever I go!
 That way my bank account doesn’t cry and neither do I. Win-win!

-So if you’re looking for a nice little handful of free things to get yourself busy with in Riga other than the ridiculous amount of Free WiFi (it’s the European Capital of Free WiFi for a reason y’know) then you’re in the right place my friend!
+So if you’re looking for a nice little handful of free things to get yourself busy with in Riga that doesn’t involve using the ridiculous amount of Free WiFi on offer (it’s the European Capital of Free WiFi for a reason y’know) then you’re in the right place, my friend!